ghga-de/ghga-metadata-schema/docs/linkml_linter.md

 * no_empty_title: Class 'disease or phenotypic feature' has no title
 * no_empty_title: Class 'ontology class mixin' has no title
 * no_empty_title: Class 'attribute' has no title
-* no_empty_title: Class 'metadata mixin' has no title
 * no_empty_title: Class 'accession mixin' has no title
 * no_empty_title: Class 'ega accession mixin' has no title
 * no_empty_title: Class 'attribute mixin' has no title
 * no_empty_title: Class 'deprecated mixin' has no title
-* no_empty_title: Class 'release status mixin' has no title
-* no_empty_title: Slot 'update date' has no title
-* no_empty_title: Slot 'creation date' has no title
-* no_empty_title: Slot 'schema type' has no title
-* no_empty_title: Slot 'schema version' has no title
 * no_empty_title: Slot 'id' has no title
 * no_empty_title: Slot 'alias' has no title
 * no_empty_title: Slot 'accession' has no title